ojhavk/ojhavk.github.io/research.md

 **Figure.** time-series of river camera images.
 Water (blue) and non-water pixel predictions.

 Other interdisciplinary research titles in the areas of applied **Evolutionary Computation** and **Optimisation** I am working on are:
-1. A multiobjective evolutionary algorithm application for the prediction of the best strain of genes and production of chemicals.  <br>
+1. A multiobjective evolutionary algorithm application for the prediction of the best strain and production of chemicals.  <br>
 **_Target output:_** Amaradio MN, **Ojha V**, Jansen G, Pappalardo X, Costanza J, <a href="https://orcid.org/0000-0002-0650-3157" target="_blank">Nicosia G</a>, (2022) Microbial Cell Factories Engineering for the Growth-coupled Overproduction of Sustainable Chemicals, _Biotechnology and Bioengineering_.
 1. An application of derivative-free optimisations algorithms for the optimisation of  Space Trus Structures (Civil Engineering). <br>
 **_Target output:_** **Ojha V**, <a href="https://www.imperial.ac.uk/people/b.panto" target="_blank">Panto B</a>, Nicosia G (2022) Incremental hypersphere algorithm for buckling analysis of space truss structures, _Engineering Applications of Artificial Intelligence_.